expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 You are given a choice of letting the `expo` client create the necessary credentials for you, while still having a chance to provide your own overrides.
-Your Apple ID and password is used locally and never saved on Expo's servers.
+Your Apple ID and password are used locally and never saved on Expo's servers.

 ```bash